 If you’re party to confidential third party information from a client or partner for example, be careful not to disseminate anything that could be sensitive.

 Don’t ignore it

 If you’ve had a complaint on social media, have a proper escalation process in place to deal with it and prevent it from becoming a damaging incident.

 What if it’s too late?

 What if you find yourself or your business the subject of a legal action for defamation?
 The temptation can be to panic then try and rectify the situation perhaps by posting apologies on the same sites that got you into trouble in the first place.
 The first rule is to take a step back and consider the post in question and what the actual complaint is about.

-Has it come from a client/contact threatening to sue or have they already engaged legal help?
-Try and get all the facts.
+Has it come from a client threatening to sue or have they already engaged legal help?
+Try to get all the facts.
 Is the contentious post just gossip or do you know it to be fact?

 If you have professional indemnity insurance, you should advise your insurer of a possible claim.
 They might be able to help diffuse the situation before it gets any worse.

-If you think you’ll need legal services, defamation is a very complex area of law and it’s unlikely that your usual commercial lawyer will have experience in this area, so it’s important to find the appropriate legal help.
+Defamation is a very complex area of law and it’s unlikely that your usual commercial lawyer will have experience in this area, so it’s important to find the appropriate legal help if the situation escalates.